wso2/docker-apim/docker-compose/apim-is-as-km/README.md

     docker-compose up
     ```

-7. Add the following entrie to the /etc/hosts.
+7. Add the following host entry to the /etc/hosts file.
     ```
     127.0.0.1 api-manager
     ```